-We are living in a world that is consumed by technology and because of this we have information at our fingertips.
+We are living in a world that is consumed by technology and because of this, we have information at our fingertips.
 I’m guilty, as I’m sure all of you are, of reading something on the internet and immediately believing it’s true.
 Did America’s celebrity couple really break up?
-Is our favorite TV show truly being canceled?
-And there’s no way he is really getting voted off Survivor tonight, right?
+Did our favorite sports player truly get traded?
+Is our favorite TV show being canceled?
 We’re all guilty of it but it’s time that we stop believing everything we read.
 It’s time for some hard conversations with real people, not just the ones you read about on the internet and see in magazines.

 The next time you turn on the news or open your internet browser, think about the headlines and the image they are portraying.
 There is an incredible amount of negativity in the news today, so the challenge is determining what to believe and more importantly, whom to believe and why I should believe.
 Think about it this way: When you go to the doctor and get diagnosed with an illness, you are provided with a prescription for medicine.
 More than likely, you trust this doctor, the diagnosis and you continue with your day, filling your prescription and eventually becoming healthy once again.
 You believe your child’s teacher when it comes to educational techniques and your son’s football coach when it comes to developing plays for Friday night’s game.
 We trust the source.
 We believe the experts.
 So why not trust the expert and believe the source when it comes to your food and the products you consume?

 - When you want to know more about milk and other dairy products, ask a dairy farmer.

 - When you have questions about vegetables and how they are harvested, ask a vegetable farmer.

 - When you wonder how grains are planted and grown, ask a crop farmer.

 - When you have questions about the eggs you eat for breakfast or the chicken you have planned for dinner, ask a poultry farmer.